dtu-digital-health/.github/profile/CONTRIBUTING.md

 # Contributing to the Digital Health Section Code Repositories

+Before getting started, you should know what GitHub is and how it works.
+Here is a [written introduction](https://docs.github.com/en/get-started/start-your-journey/hello-world) and a [video](https://youtu.be/tRZGeaHPoaw?si=abV6YoBKByy66G4S) tutorial.

 ## Code of conduct

 We expect contributors to act professionally and respectfully; contributors are expected to maintain the safety and dignity of the social environment on GitHub.